 - Any one of these three factors can damage your Pitta dosha, a situation known as amala pitta.

 Humans tend to take in the air while doing a lot of daily activities.
 For example, you take in a considerable amount of air while drinking water.
 This air can also lead to flatulence, urging you to pass wind.
 This wind is always odourless and does not make a sound as well.
 Certain types of foods are known to produce more gas when consumed like beans, cauliflower, turnips, etc.

 Antibiotics and improper placement of dentures can also cause flatulence indirectly.
 Dentures fitted incorrectly do not let you chew your food properly.
 Flatulence can be genetic as well.

 Symptoms of Flatulence

-A healthy individual passes wind at least eight to ten times in a day.
+A healthy individual passes wind at least eight to ten times a day.
 Excessive flatulence can be due to some deep-rooted gastric or intestinal problems.
 If that is so, a detailed medical investigation is recommended.
-If passing air is accompanied by pain, it can be due to ulcer or tumors.
+If passing air is accompanied by pain, it can be due to ulcer or tumours.
 Visit a doctor immediately, if you are experiencing something like this.